Binge eating is hard. And for me, winter time has always been hardest. Despite my best efforts, I always failed to stop binge eating.

 2. Shift your self-worth

-When, like me, you grow up believing you’re not good enough, you spend every day focused on trying to be better.
+When you grow up believing you’re not good enough, you spend every day focused on trying to be better.
 On trying to prove you’re not weak and worthless.

 This is how I started exercising excessively and starving myself so I’d become thin.